majakom/Thermostat-Simulator/README.md

 ## Documentation

-* [Here] (documentation.pdf) You can find documentation which focuses mostly on formulas used for calculations in the simulator.
+* [Here](documentation.pdf) You can find documentation which focuses mostly on formulas used for calculations in the simulator.